FOLLOW US

 • be careful about stopping at laybys

 Plan carefully before setting out on long-distance journeys.
 Get local advice about any places you plan to visit.
 Fuel is sometimes unavailable and there may be queues.
-Carry extra fuel or top up your tank whenever possible.
-Before you pay for fuel, check if you can pay with an international card.
+Carry extra fuel and top up your tank whenever possible.
+Bring cash in case your bank card is not accepted.

 It is illegal to continue driving when the President’s motorcade goes past, no matter which side of the road you’re on.
 If you see the motorcade, pull off the road or on to the side of the road if this is not possible.
 The security forces have assaulted people for stopping in the wrong place or for not stopping soon enough.